glouppe/info8010-deep-learning/lecture6.md

 ## Fine-tuning

-Same as for transfer learning, but also *fine-tune* the weights of the pre-trained network by continuing backpropagation.
+Same as for transfer learning, but also *fine-tune* the weights of the pre-trained network by training the whole network on the new task.
-All or only some of the layers can be tuned.

 .footnote[Credits: [Dive Into Deep Learning](https://d2l.ai/), 2020.]